Skip site navigation (1)Skip section navigation (2)

 Sets the default container layout for tiled containers.

-Includes another file from path. path can be either a full path or
+Include files from paths. paths can include either a full path or a

 wordexp(3) for details).
 The same include file can only be included